Cfernz/Chapter12-challenge/Activities/Activity1.md

 fi
 ```
 ##### working with `test`
-`test` is usually used to check whether a file or directory exists.
+`test` is usually used to check the type of input or whether a file or directory exists.
 First make a test directory and a number of test files:
 ```
 mdkir testdir